js-flow/js-flow/README.md

 * js-flow.css
 * js-flow.css

 Right now, to get this up and running quickly, we used jQuery and jQueryUI as helper functions.
 Since these jQuery helpers are still 100% JavaScript, we can still call js-flow 100% JavaScript as a whole.
+The one thing we wanted to stay away from was any npm packages that needed to be installed.
 Depending on circumstances, js-flow.js may be changed to do all the work itself, without relying on any outside dependencies.

 Another nice feature of js-flow is the ability to update a single node without affecting the rest of the page.
 This allows updating just a single part of the overall webpage without forcing a full re-render.
 This allows the advantages of partial updates of the DOM without resolting to a more complicated or memory intensive frameowrk.

 <details>
   <summary>Getting Started</summary>
-Getting started with js-flow is very easy.
-All you need is a simple web server running on your development system and drop in files
+You can simply clone the github repo into the root of your local webserver and you're ready to go.
+You'll be able to modify any of the demo applications to get more familiar with it.
+If you want to customize your setup a bit, You just need to drop in the `vendor` directory and an `index.html` file, adjusting the paths of the includes in index.html if they aren't already correct.

 </details>